- About us

 - Register with us

-The Australian High Commission is keen to learn about anyone who has studied in Australia, no matter how long ago.
-Alumni of the Australia Awards Scholarships program should register with the Awards Alumni network in your country by completing the information through the Awards website.
-Anyone else who has studied in Australia can register by sending an email.
+We are keen to learn about anyone from West Africa who has studied in Australia, no matter how long ago.
+Alumni of the Australia Awards Scholarships program should register here.
+Anyone else can send us an email.

 Welcome from the Australian High Commissioner